-Election day is less than a month away, and as it happens every 4 years, this year is a Presidential election.
+Election day has arrived, and as it happens every 4 years, this year is a Presidential election.
 A polarizing one at that.
 Each major party candidate has enough baggage and skeletons in their closets to make voters not want to elect them to the White House.
 It seems like the third party candidates are not serious, ill-informed, and have not put an effective platform on anything out to the public.
 So, what is a voter to do?
 I have heard several people say that they have listened to the debates, listened to the conventions, and watched interviews with the candidates, but do not like any Presidential candidate and just won’t vote.

 Well, that is just about the stupidest idea I have heard!